duderstadt-lab/mars-docs/tutorials/Groovy/marstable.md

 ---
-layout: scripting
+layout: groovy
 title: "MarsTables tutorial"
-permalink: /tutorials/scripting/marstable/index.html
+permalink: /tutorials/groovy/marstable/index.html
 ---

 _level: intermediate, duration: 10 min_

 This tutorial shows how to create and modify a **MarsTable** using the scripting feature in Fiji.
 MarsTables add the functionality of generating tables within the Fiji/ImageJ environment.
-For a general [introduction on Groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) or more [advanced scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/advanced-groovy-scripting/) the reader is referred to the scripting tutorials.
+For a general [introduction on Groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/introduction-to-groovy-scripting/) or more [advanced scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/advanced-groovy-scripting/) the reader is referred to the scripting tutorials.
 A practical example of the use of a MarsTable is found in the Examples Gallery [short examples, nr2](https://duderstadt-lab.github.io/mars-docs/examples/).

 ### 1. How to create a MarsTable
 This example shows how to create a MarsTable filled with dummy values.
-Open the script editor as explained in the [introductory tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) and run the following script.
+Open the script editor as explained in the [introductory tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/introduction-to-groovy-scripting/) and run the following script.

 ```Groovy
 #@output MarsTable table